Skip to main content

 Very High(90%)

-A Japanese Pokémon Trading Card Game version of Chansey (known as 'Lucky' in Japan), illustrated by the iconic Ken Sugimori.
+A Japanese Pokémon Trading Card Game version of Chansey (known as 'Lucky' in Japan), illustrated by the Ken Sugimori.
 This is a Holo Rare from the original Japanese Base Set (known domestically as Expansion Pack), released in 1996.
 The card prominently features the classic 'cosmos' foil pattern in the illustration window and the original 'Pocket Monsters Card Game' back design, which was utilized in Japan prior to the global standardization of card backs in 2001.
-Notably, the bottom right corner displays a star rarity symbol, designating this as a standard print run copy rather than the highly coveted 'No Rarity' first printing.
+Notably, the bottom right corner displays a star rarity symbol, designating this as a standard print run copy rather than the highly 'No Rarity' first printing.

 Where This Object Echoes